 My daughter is stationed in Hawaii with the United States Navy and recently had her first child.
 As a first-time grandma, I had to go out and visit her, my son in law and the new addition to the family.
 We were going in December during Christmas, so I knew the tickets and everything else would be expensive because of the holiday.

+The number one rule is never to wait until the last minute to purchase airfare.
 We purchased our plane tickets late in October, the prices had skyrocketed by an additional $400 from the prices earlier in the year.
 My daughter planned for us to stay at a hotel where all the military families stayed for a fraction of the cost.
 Again, we were too late and all the rooms were booked.
 I should have known coming in December is a destination vacation for most people.